Parta/smallbackendproject/README.md

  #engagementlabs Back-End Project

-Global Object:
+Object :
 ======================================
-The objective of this project is to create a platform to see a linechart data visualization of the US brands "7UP" and "A&W Root Beer" during the period of september 2018 and on a weekly interval.
+The objective of this project is to create a 2-page platform allowing to display a linechart data visualization.
+The data feeding this chart will come from Engagement Labs' TotalSocial API.
+The 2 pages are :
-It require you to login with valid credential and after a successful login, you will redirect to the linechart page.
+- a login screen, which after successful login will redirect you to :

-Object:
+- a simple page displaying a data visualisation (linechart)

+Description:
 ======================================
 Backend :
-- Use the API from EngagementLabs to get the data of the US brands 7UP and A&W Root Beer. (see Resources section bellow)
+- Use the API from EngagementLabs to get the data of the US brands 7UP and A&W Root Beer, during the period of September 2018, using a weekly interval. (see Resources section below)
-- All data needs to be save on your database.
+- All data needs to be saved to a database of your choice.
-- Create a login endpoint for your platform.
+- Create a login endpoint for your platform (effectively creating a session, but using the TotalSocial API credentials).
-- create endpoint(s) to get the Brands data.
+- Create endpoint(s) so the front end can fetch Brands data from your database.

 Frontend:
 - The application will need to be made with a Backbone framework.
 We require the creation of 2 pages
 - A login page
-- A page to display or graph
+- A page to display or graph using D3.js library
 (more details will follow)

 Resources :